The Japanese way of Acupuncture without needles Part 1

 whole picture of the patient, the overall external appearance, the way the patient moves,

-speaks and behaves, until the color of the patient’s urine, the tastes that prefers and
+speaks and behaves, even the color of the patient’s urine, the tastes that prefers and

 his/her emotional state.
 The therapist will try to build a profile of the patient, which will